| |

 brick banding forming almost an arcade on each

-across the road is a wecome haven for anyone
+side.
+The shop across the road is a welcome haven

 |